 First impressions happen within the initial seven seconds of a meeting.
 And, even before that, every call or email you’ve had with a potential employer has contributed to the impression that is made.
 The employment market is a tough one in 2018 and the best opportunities are exciting but competitively fought for.
-So, as a jobseeker, it’s crucial that you give the best first impression that you possibly can.
+So, how can you give the best first impression as a jobseeker?

 Create the right build up